 An additional 33-minute role-playing CBIT training session featuring Douglas Woods, PhD, and Michael Himle, PhD, filmed in November 2009, has been added to this site, and is linked to the main 2-hour video presentation.

 The live program provided an overview of the clinical phenomenology of Tourette Syndrome and a standardized approach for assessing tic symptoms and common co-occurring conditions.
-Developed by members of TSA’s Behavioral Science Consortium, a comprehensive protocol for tic management was described.
+Developed by members of the Tourette Association’s Behavioral Science Consortium, a comprehensive protocol for tic management was described.
 Various instructional approaches were employed including didactic instructions, videotaped examples of actual treatment sessions and other demonstrations.
 Continuing education credits were available.

 Both the live program and this 2 hour video are intended for an audience of Medical and Allied Professionals, Psychologists and Social Workers.